 Aerodyne is able to visit about two point sources per day, including repeats to top-priority sources.
+Complicated air quality concerns like industrial corridors, background air quality, or dust will be allocated more time (3 days - 1.5 weeks).
 Daily wind conditions and downwind road access will dictate which day(s) a source or concern is visited.
 Clusters of sources with favorable sampling conditions can often be visited together, maximizing our sampling time.
 Repeat visits (multiple days) to the top priority sources will be attempted.
-We will attempt independent visits to high priority point sources on at least 50% of the days allocated to a given community, and each visit will attempt to collect 3-5 mobile plumes.
+Aerodyne will attempt independent visits to high priority point sources on at least 50% of the days allocated to a given CNC, and each visit will attempt to collect 3-5 mobile plumes.
 If the source is a VOC or dust/metals source, a stationary measurement in the plume enhancement will be attempted.

 Sources with no detected emissions are difficult to rule out.
-We will attempt to re-measure non-detect high-priority sources up to two additional times.
+Aerodyne will attempt to re-measure non-detect high-priority sources up to two additional times.
 Repeats to lower-priority non-detect sources will be deprioritized.